othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/README.md

 ✅ Red agent for attack simulation
-✅ Python-based poller with comprehensive service monitoring ✅ Improved log formatting with ANSI codes and Docker timestamp stripping
+✅ Python-based poller with comprehensive service monitoring ✅ Improved log formatting with ANSI codes and Docker timestamp stripping ✅ Consolidated dashboard with integrated agent logs
+✅ Enhanced terminal display with proper alignment of tables and ASCII art

 ## Monitoring The Demo